 I think I reject the traditional concept of punishment (this is not to say that I’m opposed to measures that compensate victims though, because that isn’t really punishment in the way I’m thinking of it, since the emphasis is on the victim’s rights rather than simply harming the aggressor).
 I have trouble seeing how punishment is anything other than revenge, and I don’t think that revenge and justice are the same thing by any stretch of the imagination.

 The traditional view, however, is essentially that punishment is a moral remedy for a breach of morality.
-But I don’t see how this can be the case when by definition punishment takes place after a crime has already been committed, i.e., it is ex-post-facto violence.
+But I don’t see how this can be the case when by definition punishment takes place after a crime has already been committed, that is, it is ex-post-facto violence.
 It has no productive value whatsoever, it merely increases destruction to appease people’s desire for revenge.
 It does not actually correct the wrong at all; if anything, it’s “two wrongs make a right”.

 For example, putting someone to death in and of itself does nothing to remedy any crime that person may have committed.
-To be sure, it may ensure that the person doesn’t commit any more crimes, since they aren’t alive anymore to do so, but this does absolutely nothing to address the issue of why people commit crimes in the first place (and here I’m using the word crime in the narrowest libertarian sense of the term, i.e., a negative rights violation such as theft or assault or murder).
+To be sure, it may ensure that the person doesn’t commit any more crimes, since they aren’t alive anymore to do so, but this does absolutely nothing to address the issue of why people commit crimes in the first place (and here I’m using the word crime in the narrowest libertarian sense of the term, that is, a negative rights violation such as theft or assault or murder).
 All that’s really gone on is that another person has been killed.

 While there may be an extent to which the fear of punishment makes some people less likely to commit a crime, the fear of punishment in and of itself is obviously hardly enough to stop someone who’s determined to commit such an act to begin with, since criminals by definition are people who engage in such acts anyway, regardless of the law or any possible punishments they may face.
 If anything, the ability of people to defend themselves, combined with social pressure or custom, deters crime far more than the mere fear of punishment could possibly do.